 Really airtight houses are great for reducing energy loss.
 Unfortunately, they’re not so great at ventilation.
 While it’s great to eliminate the infiltration of unfiltered outdoor air, you still need some fresh air circulating throughout your home.

 In addition to your ductless units, you may need a mechanical ventilation system to ensure you’re circulating fresh air.
 Here in the south, an ERV or a whole-house dehumidifier are typically your best bet.

-Basically, high performance homes often need a humidity management and/or fresh air strategy with or without ductless units.
-When you need one or both — and you're about to go all ductless — we like to solve all those problems at the same time.
+High-performance homes often need humidity management and/or fresh air strategy with or without ductless units.
+When you need one or both — and you’re about to go all ductless — we like to solve all those problems at the same time.